 The Lithuanian state arose and strengthened to counter the religious fervour of crusading German knights.
-Lithuania was the last European country to convert to Christianity, and has seen countless invasions and occupations over the centuries.
+Lithuania was the last country in Europe to convert to Christianity and has lived through countless invasions and occupations ever since.

 7th-2nd centuries BC